Praveen-mp/Ai-interviewer/README.md

 ## Contributors

 - Vimalraj (@Vimalraj-svr)
+- Praveen Kumar

 ## Support

-For any inquiries or assistance, mail me at vimalrajsvr404@gmail.com.
+For any inquiries or assistance, mail me at vimalrajsvr404@gmail.com, pravinkabi6@gmail.com.